SumYg/sumyg.github.io/src/pages/about.md

 ---
 layout: ../layouts/AboutLayout.astro
-title: "About"
+title: "About Me"
 ---

 ## Professional Summary

 Recent Computer Science graduate with hands-on experience in AI, machine learning, and natural language processing.
 Passionate about innovation, continuous learning, and applying cutting-edge techniques to real-world problems.
 Known for adaptability, curiosity, and a growth mindset—viewing challenges as opportunities for improvement.
-Authorized to work in Canada under an Open Work Permit (OWP), actively seeking a role in AI or applied ML to contribute to impactful and forward-thinking projects.
+Legally authorized to work in Canada, actively seeking a role in AI or applied ML to contribute to impactful and forward-thinking projects.

 ---